jclark/rpi-cm4-ptp-guide/switches.md

 You can use PTP with normal network switches, but a switch with PTP support will improve the accuracy.
 There are plenty of expensive enterprise switches with PTP support.
 Inexpensive switches are less common.

+I would recommend the FS switches, specifically the IES3110-8TF-R, although I haven't yet tested it as much as the IES3110-8TF.

 ## FS

 FS have the IES3110 series.
 I own two of them: